nicholaswilde/recipes/docs/sides/miso-glazed-carrots.md

 ### Step 2

 Chop 1 cup carrots into 1/4-inch thick pieces on an angle.
-To a small mixing bowl, add miso glaze and toss carrots.
+To a small mixing bowl, add [miso glaze][1] and toss carrots.

 ### Step 3